1. What Is the Work of Managing Mankind?

 Relevant Words of God:

 The work of managing mankind is divided into three stages, which means that the work of saving mankind is divided into three stages.
 These three stages do not include the work of creating the world, but are rather the three stages of the work of the Age of Law, the Age of Grace, and the Age of Kingdom.
 The work of creating the world was the work of producing the whole of mankind.
-It was not the work of saving mankind, and bears no relation to the work of saving mankind, for when the world was created mankind had not been corrupted by Satan, and so there was no need to carry out the work of mankind’s salvation.
+It was not the work of saving mankind, and bears no relation to the work of saving mankind, for when the world was created, mankind had not been corrupted by Satan, and so there was no need to carry out the work of mankind’s salvation.
 The work of saving mankind only began when mankind had been corrupted by Satan, and so the work of managing mankind also only began when mankind had been corrupted.
 In other words, God’s management of man began as a result of the work of saving mankind, and did not arise from the work of creating the world.
 It was only after mankind acquired a corrupt disposition that the work of management came into existence, and so the work of managing mankind includes three parts, rather than four stages, or four ages.
 Only this is the correct way to refer to God’s management of mankind.
 When the final age comes to a close, the work of managing mankind will have come to a complete end.
-The conclusion of the work of management means that the work of saving all mankind has been completely finished, and that mankind has reached his journey’s end.
+The conclusion of the work of management means that the work of saving all mankind will have been completely finished, and that mankind will have reached the end of their journey.
 Without the work of saving all mankind, the work of managing mankind would not exist, nor would there be the three stages of work.
 It was precisely because of mankind’s depravity, and because mankind was in such urgent need of salvation, that Jehovah concluded the creation of the world and began the work of the Age of Law.
 Only then did the work of managing mankind begin, which means that only then did the work of saving mankind begin.
 “Managing mankind” does not mean guiding the life of mankind, newly created, on earth (which is to say, a mankind that had yet to be corrupted).
 Rather, it is the salvation of a mankind that has been corrupted by Satan, which is to say, it is to transform this corrupt mankind.
-This is the meaning of managing mankind.
-The work of saving mankind does not include the work of creating the world, and so the work of managing mankind does not include the work of creating the world, and only includes three stages of work that are separate from the world’s creation.
+This is the meaning of “managing mankind.”
+The work of saving mankind does not include the work of creating the world, and so the work of managing mankind also does not include the work of creating the world, but rather only includes three stages of work that are separate from the world’s creation.
 To understand the work of managing mankind, it is necessary to be aware of the history of the three stages of work—this is what everyone must be aware of in order to be saved.

 Excerpted from “Knowing the Three Stages of God’s Work Is the Path to Knowing God” in The Word Appears in the Flesh